What's with the avocado?

 This work is ever in flux.
-Paid subscribers can catch a behind-the-scenes look through my founder notes, sporadic missives as I figure out how to transition from freelancer to founder and build Healthy Rich into whatever it’ll become.
+Paid subscribers can catch a behind-the-scenes look through Butter Money, sporadic missives from my work as a rural business owner and author in central Wisconsin.

-With a paid subscription, you’ll also have access to all of my personal finance classes — including the latest, The Budget-Free Fundamentals, where you get tools and lessons to take a financial inventory and reflect on your relationship with money.
+With a paid subscription, you’ll also have access to all of my personal finance classes — including my flagship class, The Budget-Free Fundamentals, where you get tools and lessons to take a financial inventory and reflect on your relationship with money.